sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 Such promotion/demotion operations are costly, and especially so in a loop.

 Register promotion is an optimization that aims to minimize the cost of promotion/demotion operations in a loop by maximizing data locality at the register level.
-Put another way, it aims to ‘factor out’ promotions in a loop.
+Put another way, it aims to "factor out" promotions in a loop.
 This optimization transforms a loop by first speculatively promoting the value from a shared variable accessed in the loop into a new, local variable, before the loop.
 Next, all usages of the shared variable are replaced by this new promoted variable within the loop.
 Finally, the promoted variable is demoted after the loop.